yunkunrao/tendermint.com/content/docs/guides/install-from-source.md

-# Install From Source
+# Install from Source

 This page provides instructions on installing Tendermint from source.
-To download pre-built binaries, see the [downloads page](intro/getting-started/download-tendermint).
+To download pre-built binaries, see the [downloads page](/intro/getting-started/download-tendermint).

 ## Install Go

-Make sure you have installed Go and [set the GOPATH](https://github.com/tendermint/tendermint/wiki/Setting-GOPATH).
+Make sure you have [installed Go](/docs/guides/install-go) and set the `GOPATH`.

 ## Install Tendermint